Accenture/mercury-python/README.md

+# This project is pending upgrade to Mercury 3.0

+Please note that this project will be updated by end of 2023 to catch up with Composable design patterns in Mercury 3.0.

+We will archive this to a branch and document the migration steps when it happens.

 # Python language pack for the Mercury microservices framework

 You can write standalone or cloud application using this software development tool.